Assistance programs Kalamazoo County.

 Comstock Community Center: Residents who bring a shutoff notice to the center can receive once-a-year assistance of up to $50.
 There is also a food banks and soup kitchen with groceries, hygiene supplies and other stuff.
-They are located at Comstock Community Center, P.O.
-Box 34, Comstock, MI 49041.
-(269) 345-8556
+They are located at 6330 King Hwy, Kalamazoo, MI 49048

 The Salvation Army: The office is located at 1700 S. Burdick St., Kalamazoo, MI 49001.
 They can provide energy bill help as well as they offer other assistance programs.
 Get free food, clothing and holiday assistance as well as other stuff.
-There are also free back to school supplies, and on site homeless shelter. and Christmas toys for kids and motel vouchers for the homeless.
+There are also free back to school supplies, and on site homeless shelter.
+Christmas toys for kids and motel vouchers for the homeless.
 In most cases, a referral from DHS is needed.

 The charity also has a thrift store (for clothing including school supplies), an emergency food pantry, and Pathways of Hope for long term advice.
 Or learn about free summer camp for kids or low cost transitional housing programs.
 Call (269) 344-6119, or read Salvation Army Kalamazoo County.

 Kalamazoo Deacons Conference: Qualified residents can receive anywhere from $75 to $100 for their bills every 18 to 24 months on a first-come, first-served basis.
 Visit the Kalamazoo Deacons Conference, 1010 N. Westnedge Ave., Kalamazoo, MI 49007 to apply or learn more.
 Phone number (269) 344-7333.

 Rent assistance programs - Residents of Kalamazoo Michigan have several different non-profit organizations and charities that they can call and apply at.
 There is help for veterans, single mothers and the working poor, including money for emergency rental assistance.
 Priority is usually given to families with children, senior citizens, and the disabled, however anyone can ask for help.
 Find a full listing of Kalamazoo rent assistance organizations.

 Some of the other services from HRI include providing counseling, directing people to charities with funding, assist with foreclosure prevention tactics, and other similar types of support.
 The location is 420 E Alcott St, Kalamazoo, MI 49001.
 You can call the agency at 269-382-0287, or find more details on Housing Resources Assistance Programs.